APT. (song): Composition and lyrics

-"Apt." was written by Rosé, Amy Allen, Brody Brown, Philip Lawrence, Theron Thomas of R. City, Rogét Chahayed, Omer Fedi, Cirkut, and Mars, while being produced by the latter four; additional writing credits go to Nicky Chinn and Mike Chapman for the interpolation of Toni Basil's 1982 single "Mickey".
-"Apt." has been described as a pop, pop-punk, pop rock, and new wave track, featuring indie rock and electropop elements.
+"APT." was written by Rosé, Amy Allen, Brody Brown, Philip Lawrence, Theron Thomas of R. City, Rogét Chahayed, Omer Fedi, Cirkut, and Mars, while being produced by the latter four; additional writing credits go to Nicky Chinn and Mike Chapman for the interpolation of Toni Basil's 1982 single "Mickey".
+"APT." has been described as a pop, pop-punk, pop rock, and new wave track, featuring indie rock and electropop elements.
 It opens with a rap verse, transitions to a "melodious" pre-chorus, and builds to an energetic chorus influenced by the Apartment game chant.

 'APT' is actually my favourite Korean drinking game that I play with my friends back home.
 It's so simple, puts a smile on your face, and breaks the ice at any party.
 One night in the studio, I taught my crew how to play the game.
 Everyone was fascinated, especially when I started the chant, so we played around with it, and I said we should make a song out of it... and after Bruno joined the track, the rest became history!

 — Rosé on the song's origins.

 Inspired by a popular South Korean drinking game named "Apartment", from which the title of the song is also derived, the track employs the game's rhythmic chant of apateu to create a "playful" and "addictive" chorus.
-In an interview with Vogue, Rosé revealed that she was initially "kind of freaked out" how people would react to a song about a drinking game.
+Producer Rogét Chahayed revealed that the songwriting session initially began with a slower R&B-inspired idea before the collaborators decided to pursue a more upbeat direction.
+Rosé demonstrated the Apartment drinking game to songwriter Amy Allen, prompting Theron Thomas to suggest incorporating it into the song.
+The writers then began chanting "APT." over a drum beat, which became the basis for the chorus.
+In an interview with Vogue, Rosé admitted that she was initially "kind of freaked out" about how people would react to a song about a drinking game.
 Moreover, Rosé "asked her team to delete the song from their phones", only to find out "that they were already obsessed with it".
-She later proposed a collaboration to Mars and pitched him three songs: "Number One Girl", "3am", and "Apt.", with the last track being her preferred choice.
+She later proposed a collaboration to Mars and pitched him three songs: "Number One Girl", "3am", and "APT.", with "APT." being her preferred choice.
 After listening to the songs, Mars asked what the title of "APT." meant, prompting Rosé to explain that the track was based on a Korean drinking game.
 Rosé also expressed that she had "never thought that [the collaboration] would happen" and was "very excited" to work with Mars.
-On 8 November, Rosé shared a behind-the-scenes video on Instagram, celebrating a year since writing and recording "Apt." on 7 November 2023.
+Chahayed said that after Mars joined the project, he expanded the arrangement and contributed to portions of the verses and chorus while preserving the song's central drinking-game concept.
+On 8 November 2024, Rosé shared a behind-the-scenes video on Instagram, celebrating a year since writing and recording "APT."